tf-jlemasters/Employee-tracker/README.md

 # **Employee Tracker**
 ## Description
 An employee tracker built using MySQL. <br>
 Allows business owners to view and manager departments, roles, and employees in a given company, allows better organization of the business.
+This repository is forked from my original GitHub account.
 ## Table of contents
 - [Description](#Description)
 - [Installation](#Installation)